openshift/training/docs/07-extensions.md

 Congratulations.
 You have reached the end of the materials.
 Feel free to explore your cluster further.

-If you are done, you can proceed to [cleanup your cluster](98-cleanup.md)
+If you are done, you can proceed to [cleanup your cluster](98-cleanup.md) You can also take a look at the [tips and tricks](97-tips-and-tricks.md) section.